learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ![](reduce.png)

-- Use `RDD.reduceByKey` to add up all the words. the new k,v pairs would have word as the key and number of occurances as a value.
+- Use `RDD.reduceByKey` to add up all the words. the new k,v pairs would have the word as a key and the number of occurrences as a value.

 Here, the lambda has two arguments (x and y) that are added.